becherers7/gatsby-starter-netlify-cms/src/pages/index.md

     - image: /img/magnifying-glass-1254223.jpg
       text: >
-        Use our chrome extension to prevent targeted ads.
-We run background queries in Google to randomize your history.
-Thus decreasing the accuracy ad companies can predict your behavior.
+        Use our chrome extension search scrambler to prevent targeted ads.
+We run randomized background queries in your browser to decrease the accuracy of behavioral algorithms that determine targeted advertising.
-    - image: /img/tutorials.png
+    - image: /img/book-1421245.jpg
       text: >
-        Find proven counter measures to take against the hidden forces exploiting you.
-Project AERO is a solution focused community.
+        Check out our book club.
+The books we list are ones that we have read ourselves and reference in our blog.
+We are an Amazon Affiliate so we make a small commission off of any books you buy through us.
+We are grateful for any support.
     - image: /img/meeting-space.png
       text: >
         Join a growing community passionate about the same issues as you.
 Help